z-morgan/plentish/dev_notes.md

 - select the number of times one will make a recipe per shopping list
 - deselecting a recipe causes items to be moved to 'deleted' tab instead of disappearing
 - decrementing an item's quantity to 0 moves it to the deleted list with a quantity of 1
+- add some extra styling to `add-item` form on the shopping list page for wide-screen viewports

 --------
 # Pages/Views: